Cray-HPE/vagrant-ncn-os-test-harness/README.md

 1. Address the myriad of TODO comments in this codebase.
 1. Add cloud-init provisioning user data to spin up a single node worker.
 1. Add helper scripts for checking product stream repos and running them via `vagrant provision`.
+1. Speed up the update box script by making it not execute against an NFS mount.
+1. Deliver built boxes to Artifactory.